ethanwicker/ethanwicker.github.io/_posts/2021-01-08-multiple-linear-regression-001.md

 \end{aligned}
 $$

-where $E\{X\}$ indicates the *expected value*.
+where \[E\{X\}\] indicates the *expected value*.

 When there is no relationship between the response and the predictors, we expect the F-statistic to be close to 1.
 However, when $H_a$ is true, then $E\{(TSS - RSS)/p\} > \sigma^2$, and we expect F to be greater than 1.

 To determine whether to reject the null hypothesis, we can calculate a p-value from the resulting F-statistic.
 When $H_0$ is true and either the errors $\epsilon_i$ have a normal distribution, or the sample size $n$ is large, the F-statistic follows an F-distribution.
-Dependent on the calculated p-value, we can either reject the null hypothesis and claim there is a relationship between the response and the predictors, or not reject the null hypothesis and make so such claim.
+Depending on the calculated p-value, we can either reject the null hypothesis and claim there is a relationship between the response and the predictors, or not reject the null hypothesis and make no such claim.

 In the event where the F-statistic is low and we cannot claim that a relationship exists between the response and the predictors, we should not interpret any individual predictor p-values as significant.